On This Page

 Selection Process and Ceremony

-Nominations will be reviewed by the Cancer Education Awards Selection Committee in late summer.
-Winners are notified in late Summer and are celebrated at the Cancer Education Awards Ceremony each year in the Fall.
+Nominations will be reviewed by the Cancer Education Awards Selection Committee in April.
+Winners are notified in May and are celebrated at the Cancer Education Awards Ceremony.

 Past Winners